-Council has endorsed the development of a Multi-Sport Stadium (MSS) at John Cain Memorial Park in Thornbury.
+Council is developing a Multi-Sport Stadium (MSS) at John Cain Memorial Park in Thornbury.

-This community facility will provide a much-needed space for a range of court sports including; netball, basketball, volleyball, futsal and badminton.
+This community facility will provide a much-needed space for a range of court sports including netball, basketball, and even roller derby.
 Purpose-built and fully accessible, the MSS will create more opportunities for women and girls in Darebin to participate in sport and exercise.

-The first phase of this project is underway, with the construction of four new outdoor netball courts.
-Expected to be complete in mid-2020, these courts will cater to the high demand for quality netball facilities within Darebin.
+The early works package to deliver four new outdoor netball courts at John Cain Memorial Court is now complete.
+These courts will cater to the high demand for quality netball facilities within Darebin.

-Can’t attend these sessions?
-Visit the MSS project page on Your Say for the latest information and subscribe to receive updates via email.
+Visit the MSS project page on Your Say Darebin for the latest information and subscribe to receive updates via email.

 Northcote Aquatic and Recreation Centre